deeanalyst/codeassist/README.md

 # (Optional) Make python command point to python3.10
 sudo update-alternatives --install /usr/bin/python python /usr/local/bin/python3.10 1
 python --version
+cd
+sudo update-alternatives --install /usr/bin/python3 python3 /usr/local/bin/python3.10 1
+sudo update-alternatives --config python3
 ```
+WHen you run the immediately above code block, it may take some time to fully install, 3-10 miutes, depending on your CPU Power.
+At this point you will be prompted to choose a number, press `Enter` once and check Python version again with ` python --version`.

 ## UV